-Our next leadership camps are in Spring 2025, in-person in downtown Toronto and online
+Our next leadership camps are in Spring 2026, in-person and/or virtually

-Encourage togetherness and promote awareness about the rich culture of an Indigenous community through a cooking class!
-Members of your community can have the opportunity to discover how to cook appetizing Indigenous food, and also learn more about the stories of your Indigenous event leaders.
+Encourage togetherness and promote awareness about the rich culture of a community through a cooking class!
+Members of your community can have the opportunity to discover how to cook appetizing food, and also learn more about the stories of your cultural event leaders.

-This event will teach people in your community about local Indigenous communities.
-There are many individuals who are unfamiliar with the Indigenous peoples’ food, agriculture, and history, and this cooking class can allow non-Indigenous people in your area to learn more and appreciate it.
+This event will teach people in your community about local communities.
+There are many individuals who are unfamiliar with the different foods that make up your community, and this cooking class can allow others in your area to learn more and gain an appreciation.

-Community members will not only learn a delicious recipe or two, but also develop understanding and friendships with Indigenous people.
+Community members will not only learn a delicious recipe or two, but also develop understanding and friendships with others.

 Inside a community centre’s kitchen